Augmentedjs/resource-manager/README.md

 ### register

-Regester method for creating a registy
+Register method for creating a registy

 #### Parameters